appsmithorg/appsmith-docs/website/docs/connect-data/concepts/how-to-use-prepared-statements.md

 SELECT * FROM users WHERE {{ ColumnInput.text }} = '{{ ValueInput.text }}';
 ```

 Notice that `{{ ValueInput.text }}` is surrounded by quotes.
 Since the column is not static and prepared statements must be turned off, you'll need to manually include the quotations around your values.

-## Edge cases

-Below, you can find edge cases that may apply if you are experiencing issues:
+#### Dynamic array with IN clause

+Prepared statements are not usable when you're binding dynamic arrays into SQL `IN` clauses.
+However, if you're querying a PostgreSQL datasource, you can replace the `IN` clause with an equivalent clause using the `= ANY` syntax.

+MySQL datasources don't support this syntax though, so prepared statements should be turned off for the query to succeed.

+### Commented bindings

-* Commented code in your queries shouldn't contain any data bindings; all bindings, even commented ones, are parameterized by the DBMS and are used in the statement.
+Commented code in your queries shouldn't contain any data bindings; all bindings, even commented ones, are parameterized by the DBMS and are used in the statement.
 To avoid this issue, remove the mustache `{{ }}` brackets around data bindings whenever you comment them out.

-* If you're using a dynamic array to supply a SQL `IN` clause and using PostgreSQL, then you can use `= ANY`.
-However, MySQL doesn't support this syntax and requires that you turn off prepared statements.

 ## Summary